-GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is funded by the U.S. Department of Education.
+GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) is a college access program funded by the U.S. Department of Education.
 Since its inception in 1999, GEAR UP has improved educational outcomes for millions of low-income students across the United States.
+This week, Hawai‘i celebrates the success of its GEAR UP programs as part of National GEAR UP Week.

-This year, over 17,000 students were served statewide by the three Hawai‘i GEAR UP programs (GEAR UP Hawai‘i, GEAR UP Waipahu and Nānākuli-Wai’anae GEAR UP).
-The programs aim to broaden college awareness, expand academic readiness and increase postsecondary success among Hawai‘i’s public school students.
-The three Hawai‘i GEAR UP programs collaborate with the Hawaii State Department of Education (DOE) and the University of Hawai‘i (UH) System as well as the government, nonprofit and private sectors to provide information, encouragement, support, resources and services and help eliminate achievement gaps among groups traditionally underrepresented in higher education.
+There are three GEAR UP programs in Hawai‘i: GEAR UP Hawai‘i, GEAR UP Waipahu and Holomua GEAR UP.
+Each program collaborates with the Hawai‘i State Department of Education (HIDOE), the University of Hawai‘i (UH) System as well as the government, nonprofit and private sectors to provide information, encouragement, support, resources and services to over 20,000 students statewide to help eliminate achievement gaps among groups traditionally underrepresented in higher education.